 These tours occur at Indian River Lagoon Preserve Park, located beachside in New Smyrna Beach off Saxon Avenue, 700 Sandpiper St, New Smyrna Beach, FL 32169.

-Bring your binoculars and come with us to explore avian life right here on the MDC property!
+Bring your binoculars and come with us to explore avian life right here on the MDC property during late winter and early spring!
 Take a guided exploration with MDC volunteer Don Chalfant at Marine Discovery Center to search for pelicans, egrets, herons, ospreys, eagles, songbirds, and more during our new MDC Bird Walks.
 See what you can find flying, wading, and feeding in our restored salt marsh, search for what’s hiding and hopping in the native plants throughout the property, and take in a bird’s eye view from atop Mt.
 Morgan.

 Participants should bring binoculars if possible.

 This program is offered seasonally and is FREE and open to the public; no reservations required.

 The spring 2020 programs have concluded.
 Please revisit this page for updates when the city schedules their next set of programs.

 Take a morning stroll along the beach with MDC educators and find out what’s washed up in the weeds and hiding in the sand!
 This monthly exploration is part of the City of New Smyrna Beach’s Island Education Program called “Get to Know Your Island”.

 "To protect and restore the Florida coastal and Indian River Lagoon ecosystems